 - Attending college in Georgia is not proof of intention to be a Georgia resident.

-Be aware that your residency designation has no bearing on an admissions decision.
-As such, we ask that most students wait to file a residency petition after they have received admission to UGA.
 If you have already applied and have been classified as a non-resident, you may petition to change your residency classification in one of two ways.
 Please select the option below that applies to your situation.

 To have any residency adjustments made, you will have to submit the Petition for Classification as an Instate for Tuition Purposes.
 Please follow the instructions below as you complete this form.